 Introduction To Twitter Homepage

-The organizations nowadays especially hire employees to manage their social network accounts and keep the business digitally savvy.
+Organizations nowadays especially hire employees to manage their social network accounts and keep the business digitally savvy.
 There are options for the audience/customers to contact the business directly, with their issues, expectations as well as feedback.
-The employees in this department make sure that they respond to customers’ query within a specific period of time so that it makes the customer feel important and connected to the organization they have been loyal with for the associated time.
+The employees in this department make sure that they respond to customers’ queries within a specific period of time so that it makes the customer feel important and connected to the organization they have been loyal with for the associated time.

 On social network people make their virtual accounts by filling in their information like name, date of birth, gender, email address, etc. and can connect with people who have their respective accounts on the social network.
 This allows them to keep in touch, if not physically at least virtually.
 People can post photos, videos, thoughts, etc on their account and their contacts can like, share, or comment on it.
 Social media has both advantages and disadvantages.
 It works as an advantage if people want to keep in contact with old friends, relatives, colleagues, etc. however, sharing any personal information in the form of photos, location posts, etc can pose threats as well.